 For those of you who are unfamiliar with this topic, our in-depth article on the art of polishing and paint correction will shine some light on the subject.
 However, if you think that your car’s clear coat looks stellar as-is, feel free to skip this section, or move on to perusing the following simplified instructions.

-Apply a Wax-Free Polishing Compound
+Step 1: Apply Polishing Compound

 In order to properly polish a vehicle, we recommend using a series of wax-free polishing compounds with various grades of grit coarseness.
 Always start with the roughest stuff, test it out on an inconspicuous area, and if you are happy with the results, polish one body panel at a time, graduating to a finer polishing compound after each completed pass of the vehicle.